torqueaj/AI/temp.md

 ### Steps
 1. Start with an initial assignment of variables.
+    - Assign values to variables based on problem-specific rules.
 2. Check if the assignment satisfies all constraints.
+    - Verify if all constraints are met by the current assignment.
 3. If constraints are met, the solution is found.
 If not, modify the assignment and repeat.
+    - If constraints are violated, backtrack and try alternative assignments.

 ### Advantages
 - Flexibility and applicability to many problems.